The Department of Philosophy is part of the School of Philosophical and Historical Inquiry (SOPHI).

 A major in Philosophy requires at least 36 senior credit points in Philosophy including at least 6 credit points at 3000 level.

 The units of study for the major can be found in the Table A unit of study table for Philosophy.
 The table shows units of study on offer in the current handbook year.
-You may find information regarding a full list of units of study available to the major on the departmental website.
+You can find information regarding a full list of units of study available to the major on the departmental website.

 Junior units of study (1000 level)

 Junior units of study provide an overview of the major branches of the discipline, including metaphysics (the nature of reality), epistemology (the nature of knowledge), ethics, aesthetics, political philosophy and logic.
 You complete at least 12 junior credit points of Philosophy.

 Senior units of study (2000 and 3000 level)